The Art of Assembly

-With Frédérique Aït-Touati, Ahmet Al-Nawas, andcompany&Co., Marco Baravalle, Anna Clara Basilicò / Rise Up For Climate Justice, Claudia Bosse, Judith Butler, Jodi Dean, Die Vielen, Radha D’Souza, Didier Eribon, Benjamin Foerster-Baldenius / raumlabor berlin, Max Haiven, Jay Jordan, Oliver Marchart, Alia Mossallam, Chantal Mouffe, Antonio Negri, Sibylle Peters, Julia Ramírez-Blanco, Sibylle Peters, Milo Rau, Oliver Ressler, School of Resistance, Jonas Staal, Staub zu Glitzer, Nora Sternfeld, The Church of Stop Shopping, The Laboratory of Insurrectionary Imagination (Labofii), Julian Warner, Dana Yahalomi / Public Movement et al.
+With Frédérique Aït-Touati, Ahmed Al-Nawas, andcompany&Co., Marco Baravalle, Anna Clara Basilicò / Rise Up For Climate Justice, Claudia Bosse, Judith Butler, Jodi Dean, Die Vielen, Radha D’Souza, Didier Eribon, Benjamin Foerster-Baldenius / raumlabor berlin, Max Haiven, Jay Jordan, Oliver Marchart, Alia Mossallam, Chantal Mouffe, Antonio Negri, Sibylle Peters, Julia Ramírez-Blanco, Milo Rau, Oliver Ressler, School of Resistance, Jonas Staal, Staub zu Glitzer, Nora Sternfeld, The Church of Stop Shopping, The Laboratory of Insurrectionary Imagination (Labofii), Julian Warner, Dana Yahalomi / Public Movement et al.

 Hosted by Florian Malzacher